rupinderkaur20/STA9890-StatisticalLearningForDataMining/README.md

 #### <u>R-Square</u>
 ![R-Square](images/r-square.png)

 All four models performed similarly on the training and test data.
-But test R-square values has more variation compared to the training R-square values.
+But test r-square values has more variation compared to the training r-square values.
 Performance of Elastic Net and Lasso is very similar to one another.
-Ridge regression performs slightly poor than both but above 70% for R-square is still decent.
+Ridge regression performs slightly poor than both but above 70% for r-square is still decent.
 Random Forest performs the best, it can account of more than 90% of the variation.

 #### <u>Residuals</u>
 ![Residuals](images/residual.png)